How and Why Difficulty Varies

 The difficulty level statistics also allow us to create a composite of the overall average difficulty of each test, and two of the tests happen to have been rated at the exact same level of overall difficulty: the February 1997 LSAT and the February 1999 LSAT.
 Let’s examine those two LSATs and see how their composition would affect different test takers.
 Here are the average difficulty statistics for each test:

 Let’s start with the two Logical Reasoning sections of each test.
 While the average difficulty of the two sections on each section is similar (February 1997 = 3.02; February 1999 = 3.00), the February 1999 LSAT is actually the more dangerous of the two tests.
-This is because one of its section (LR Section #1), has a relatively high level of difficulty at 3.31.
+This is because one of its sections (LR Section #1), has a relatively high level of difficulty at 3.31.
 While this is offset by a relatively easier second section, many students would feel the extra difficulty in section #1, which could throw them off.
 The February 1997 LSAT features two very similar sections, neither of which has an especially high or low level of difficulty.
 These two sections would “feel” fairly standard, and psychologically would not be likely to set off any alarms.

 The Games and Reading Comp sections of these two tests differ even more.
 February 1997 has medium-difficulty Logic Games section and a hard Reading Comp section, whereas February 1999 has a very hard Logic Games section and a medium-difficulty Reading Comp section.
 These two tests, then, present very different tasks depending on your skills.
 If you are weak at Games but good at Reading Comp, you would prefer to be presented with a test like February 1997.
 On the other hand, if you are great at Games and struggle with Reading Comprehension, you would prefer to encounter the February 1999 LSAT.